Biden Admin Urges Israel to Improve Gaza’s Humanitarian Situation

 “So [Blinken], along with Secretary Austin, thought it was appropriate to make clear to the government of Israel that there are changes that they need to make again to see that the level of assistance making it into Gaza comes back up from the very, very low levels that it is at today,” Miller said.

-Photographs of the letter, posted on X on Tuesday by an Axios reporter, showed Austin and Blinken warning Israeli officials to improve humanitarian conditions in Gaza within 30 days.
-Should Israel fail to do so, the U.S. officials warned, there may be “implications for U.S. policy under NSM-20 and relevant U.S. law.”
+Photographs of the letter, posted on social media platform X, formerly known as Twitter, on Oct.
+15 by an Axios reporter, revealed Austin and Blinken warning Israeli officials to improve humanitarian conditions in Gaza within 30 days.
+Should Israel fail to do so, the U.S. officials said, there may be “implications for U.S. policy under NSM-20 and relevant U.S. law.”

 NSM-20 refers to a presidential policy memorandum Biden implemented in February.
-It reiterates a requirement that countries receiving U.S. arms transfers commit not to arbitrarily deny or otherwise impede U.S. humanitarian assistance efforts.
-A U.S. federal law, known as “Leahy Law,” also specifies that the U.S. government may not provide military assistance to foreign military units suspected of violating human rights.
+It reiterates a requirement that countries receiving U.S. arms transfers commit to not arbitrarily deny or otherwise impede U.S. humanitarian assistance efforts.
+A U.S. federal law, known as the “Leahy law,” also specifies that the U.S. government may not provide military assistance to foreign military units suspected of violating human rights.

 Miller declined to specify what consequences may be on the table if Israel doesn’t adequately address the humanitarian concerns Austin and Blinken raised in the letter.